oceanprotocol/pybundlr/README.md

 First, a quick example that reads information from a bundlr node.
 In this case, a balance.

-In terminal, go into Python console: `python`.
+In terminal, go into Python console: `python`

 In Python console:
 ```python